-GRAPHIC EQ:

-The five band graphic provides limitless additional shaping of the already curvacious tone.
-It is bypassable and channel assignable.
-It is also footswitchable manually via the stereo 1/4 inch jack located on the Rear Panel.
-These assignment choices are menued on the Rear Panel around the rotary control that is used to choose each position.
-The five choices are: "OUT' all the time (bypassed), "IN" all the time (engaged), "IN" on the Rhythm Channel, "IN" on the Lead Channel and "Footswitchable."
-The Graphic is not a necessity to amazing tone, but can greatly enlarge the scope of sonic possibilities through experimentation.
+GRAPHIC EQ: The 5- BAND GRAPHIC EQ provides limitless additional shaping of the already curvaceous tone.
+It is by-passable and channel assignable.
+These assignment choices are menued on the rear panel around the mini-toggle switch (located next to the fuse.
+The three choices are: "RHYTHM & LEAD" - LEAD ONLY - and EQ FOOTSWITCHABLE / ASSIGN.
+The GRAPHIC is not a necessity to amazing tone, but can greatly enlarge the scope of sonic possibilities.
 If you never turned it on you would still have one of the most amazing sounding amps around...but it's there...so you may as well take a crack at some tweaking.
-One setting that keeps popping up as a classic Boogie EQ curve is the fabled "V".
+One setting that keeps popping up as a classic $\rm Boogie$ EQ curve is the fabled "V".
 This setting increases the bottom, scoops the mids and leaves the highs to do their harmonic best.
-Be sure to try this at some point as many Boogie users have found it to be their main sound with its huge wideness and spread.
-Below are some sample settings that we see used quite often, but by all means experiment.
+Be sure to try this at some point as many $\rm Boogie$ users have found it to be their main sound due to its wideness and spread.
+Below are some other sample settings that we see used quite often, but by all means experiment.